TechJunkie is a BOX20 Media Company

 TechJunkie is supported by our readers.
 When you make a purchase through our links, we may earn a commission.
 Read More.

-Thankfully, the second-generation stylus offers even better features for nearly the same price.
 The original Apple Pencil is designed in the brand’s unique style, sleek and minimalistic, available in the color white with a silver ring on the cap.
 The stylus features pressure and tilt sensitivity for utmost precision.
 It’s suitable for taking notes, drawing, or casually browsing the web.